concordchat-legacy/api-docs/README.md

 Currently Ekranoplan has not implemented bot creation, so for now you will be stuck with having to use so-called "User Bots,"

-At the current time, Concords Own hosted Ekranoplan instance allows you to use User Bots in most compacitys
+At the current time, Reduxs Own hosted Ekranoplan instance allows you to use User Bots in most compacitys

 ## Help with Deploying the API or With Routes
-For bug reporting, feature requests or help you can contact us via our [Discord Server](https://discord.gg/JgpM79pH9z) or our [Discussion Repo](https://github.com/concordchat/concord)
+For bug reporting, feature requests or help you can contact us via our [Discord Server](https://discord.gg/JgpM79pH9z) or our [Discussion Repo](https://github.com/reduxapp/concord)